litestar-org/litestar/docs/usage/9-guards.md

 app = Starlite(route_handlers=[admin_router], guards=[admin_user_guard])
 ```

-The deciding factor on where to place a guard is on the kind of access restriction that is necessary- do only specific
+The deciding factor on where to place a guard is on the kind of access restriction that are required: do only specific
-route handlers need to be restricted? an entire controller? all the paths under a specific router? or the entire app?
+route handlers need to be restricted?
+An entire controller?
+All the paths under a specific router?
+Or the entire app?

 As you can see in the above examples - `guards` is a list.
 This means you can add **multiple** guards at every layer.
 Unlike `dependencies`, guards do not override each other but are rather *cumulative*.
-This means that you can define guards on different levels of your app, and they will combine.
+This means that you can define
+guards on different levels of your app, and they will combine.

 ## The Route Handler "opt" Key

-Occasionally there might be a need to set some values on the route handler itself - these can be permissions, or some other flag.
-To this end, all route handler decorators can receive the kwarg `opt` which adds a dictionary of any arbitrary values to the route handler.
+Occasionally there might be a need to set some values on the route handler itself - these can be permissions, or some
+other flag.
+To this end, all route handler decorators can receive the kwarg `opt` which adds a dictionary of
+arbitrary values to the route handler.
 For example:

 ```python
 from starlite import get